-BetConstruct provides full-service software for retail betting.
-With its wide range of features and integrated technology, BetConstruct's land-based solutions are all designed to boost partners’ revenue and provide their players with an immersive betting experience.
+BetConstruct provides full-service land-based betting solutions.
+With its wide range of features and integrated technology, BetConstruct's retail betting solutions are all designed to boost partners’ revenue and provide their players with an immersive betting experience.

 The company’s SELF-SERVICE BETTING TERMINALS offer a comprehensive software solution with a user-friendly and customisable interface for physical terminals or equipment from many suppliers.
 The product comes with a Sportsbook, Virtual Sports, Casino, and Live Casino games.

 BetConstruct offers a BETSHOP CASHIER CLIENT program for land-based bet shops, providing cashiers with a universal solution for placing bets, managing reports, and performing transactions.
 The program allows cashiers to register players, deposit/withdraw funds and provides access to various offerings, including Sportsbook, Virtual Sports, Casino games and Live casino games.